TheOneLiliad/Dovahkiin/README.md

 "When will you update this?"
 Whenever I have the time to.

+"How can I support you?"
+You can donate to me on Patreon :): https://www.patreon.com/c/TheOneLiliad/membership

 Please refer to the "Issues" tab to report bugs.
 Thank you :) https://github.com/TheOneLiliad/Dovahkiin/issues